Structural Tag Usage¶

 The structural tag can be used to implement the OpenAI Tool Calling API with strict format

 constraints.
-In LLM serving engines, you can use the xgrammar
+In LLM serving engines, you can use the xgrammar Python package to construct the

 structural tag and apply it to constrained decoding.